SQL Templates¶

 templates extend the base and override only the blocks they need to customize:

-{# lilbrotr/02_tables.sql.j2 #}
+{# lilbrotr/02_tables.sql.j2 -- only overrides events_table block #}

 {% extends "base/02_tables.sql.j2" %}